elusivecodes/FrostDateTime/README.md

 Set the current timezone.

 - `timezone` is the name of the new timezone, which can be either "*UTC*" or a supported value from the [IANA timezone database](https://www.iana.org/time-zones).
-- `adjust` is a boolean indicating whether to compensate for adjustments to the offset, and will default to *false*.
+- `adjust` is a boolean indicating whether to negate a difference in the offset, and will default to *false*.

 ```javascript
 date.setTimezone(timezone, adjust);